-- WIPO Paris Convention for the Protection of Industrial Property 1883 (Paris Convention). - WIPO Madrid Agreement Concerning the International Registration of Marks 1891 (Madrid Agreement). - WIPO Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks 1957. - WIPO Strasbourg Convention on the Unification of Certain Points of Substantive Law on Patents for Inventions 1963. - Patent Cooperation Treaty 1970. - Strasbourg Agreement Concerning the International Patent Classification 1971. - European Patent Convention 1973. - WIPO Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks 1973. - Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Protection 1977. - WIPO Protocol Relating to the Madrid Agreement 1989. - WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS). - WIPO Patent Law Treaty 2000 (not yet ratified).
+- WIPO Paris Convention for the Protection of Industrial Property 1883 (Paris Convention) (as amended in 1979). - WIPO Madrid Agreement Concerning the International Registration of Marks 1891 (Madrid Agreement) (as amended in 1979). - WIPO Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks 1957 (as amended in 1979). - WIPO Strasbourg Convention on the Unification of Certain Points of Substantive Law on Patents for Inventions 1963.

+- Patent Cooperation Treaty 1970 (as amended in 2001). - Strasbourg Agreement Concerning the International Patent Classification 1971 (as amended 1979). - WIPO Vienna Agreement Establishing an International Classification of the Figurative Elements of Markds 1973 (as amended 1985). - Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Protection 1977 (as amended in 1980). - WIPO Protocol Relation to the Madrid Agreement 1989 (as amended in 2006, amendments of 2007 will enter into force in September 2008). - WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS) (amendments of 2005 ratified, but no legal effect yet). - WIPO Patent Law Treaty 2000 (still not ratified). - European Patent Convention 2000. - Agreement on the application of Article 65 of the European Patent Convention 2000 (London Agreement) (not ratified yet).